harrisonturton/xdp-rs/README.md

 to be available at build time.
 The `WORKSPACE` file imports these as local repositories, which isn't very hermetic, but it works.

-Specifically, it links against these specific objects:
+Specifically, it links against these objects:

 * `/usr/lib/x86_64-linux-gnu/libbpf.{a,so}`
 * `/usr/lib/x86_64-linux-gnu/libz.{a,so}`